Sproats992/MarsPhotos/README.md

 * Presentation software structure is based on MVVM using Android ViewModels.
 * Networking and Internet access uses Retrofit2.
 * Data is persisted using the Android Room database using Coroutine interfacing.
-* Images are loaded and persistent by Picasso.
+* Images are loaded and cached by Picasso.

 # TODOs.